 The third thing you can change is how long the sensor is exposed to the light.
 Shutter speeds are measured in fractions of a second.
 High shutter speeds (eg 1/1000 of a second) will freeze motion in the individual frames of your video, but the movement may not look very smooth (see below).

 You can balance these three settings against each other.
 Say you’ve set the aperture at f/2 with a shutter speed of 1/250, but you decide you need more depth of field.
 You could stop down the aperture to f/2.8 but use a slower shutter speed of 1/125.
 You’d be letting in half as much light for twice as long, so the exposure would be the same.

 This will all be familiar to experienced still photographers; but with video, there’s a catch.
 To make motion look smooth, you need the shutter speed to be half the frame rate.
 (You don’t need to worry about this if your scene doesn’t include much movement.)
 If your video is 25 frames a second, the shutter speed should be 1/50th.This means that you have to leave shutter speed alone, and change just aperture and ISO sensitivity.

-If you need to keep your aperture wide – eg for shallow focus effects – you can cut down the amount of light by using a special ‘neutral density’ filter.
+If you need to keep your aperture wide – e.g. in bright sunlight, or to get shallow focus effects – you can cut down the amount of light by using a special neutral density (ND) filter.
 Most pro video cameras have built-in ND filters, but for system still cameras you need to buy them separately.
 You can get them individually or in sets.
-Some SLR filmmakers use ‘variable’ ND filters.
+Some SLR filmmakers use variable ND filters.
 These are expensive – and can give odd effects with wide-angle lenses – but they let you smoothly change the exposure without constantly swapping filters.